 This checklist summarizes the requirements for an export license exception for temporary international shipments or hand carries of equipment, components, prototypes and materials as well as laptops, tablets, cell phones and other digital storage devices.
 The latter are regulated because of their encryption capabilities.
 An export license may be required depending on what is on your laptop, tablet, cell phone or digital device and to which country it is being taken.
 Laptop licensing violations within academia have led to prison terms for faculty.

 Use the checklist below to see if you qualify for License Exception TMP.
 Remember, the TMP exception does not apply to export of ITAR items (see "Definitions" at upper right) or ITAR technical data - ITAR exports always require an export license.
-Immediately contact the Export Control Officer if this situation applies to you.
+Immediately contact the Export Control Office if this situation applies to you.

 Does My Laptop/Cell Phone or Equipment Shipment or Hand Carry Qualify for License Exception TMP?